This article is divided into three;

 Likewise, using another project as the template is also possible directly when creating a new project.
 Simply, choose yes in the project creation form, and select the project you wish the new project to imitate, as shown below.

-Assigning a task to a team member is done directly from the card itself.
-You can open the card both from the scoping page, and from the workflow.
-Click the title of the card, and choose the people you want to assign to this card.
+Assigning a task to a team member is done directly from the task itself.
+You can open the task both from the scoping page, and from the workflow.
+Click the title of the task, and choose the people you want to assign to this task.
 The process is the same from both places.

-Commenting on a card is a great way to collaborate, and keep everybody in the loop who's engaging with this particular card.
-It can be anything; important information, fun fact, a joke, asking somebody a question, etc. Just go to the comments tab on a card, and get chattin'!
+Commenting on a task is a great way to collaborate, and keep everybody in the loop who's engaging with this particular task.
+It can be anything; important information, fun fact, a joke, asking somebody a question, etc. Just go to the comments tab on a task, and get chattin'!

 Moreover, you can mention a person with the "@"-symbol following their name.